apache/druid/docs/content/querying/sql.md

 - [GroupBy](groupbyquery.html) is used for all other aggregations, including any nested aggregation queries.
 Druid's GroupBy is a traditional aggregation engine: it delivers exact results and rankings and supports a wide variety of features.
 GroupBy aggregates in memory if it can, but it may spill to disk if it doesn't have enough memory to complete your query.
-Results are streamed back from data nodes through the broker if you ORDER BY the same expressions in your GROUP BY clause, or if you don't have an ORDER BY at all.
-If your query has an ORDER BY referencing expressions that don't appear in the GROUP BY clause (like aggregation functions) then the broker will materialize a list of results in memory, up to a max of your LIMIT, if any.
+Results are streamed back from data nodes through the Broker if you ORDER BY the same expressions in your GROUP BY clause, or if you don't have an ORDER BY at all.
+If your query has an ORDER BY referencing expressions that don't appear in the GROUP BY clause (like aggregation functions) then the Broker will materialize a list of results in memory, up to a max of your LIMIT, if any.
 See the GroupBy documentation for details about tuning performance and memory use.

 If your query does nested aggregations (an aggregation subquery in your FROM clause) then Druid will execute it as a [nested GroupBy](groupbyquery.html#nested-groupbys).
-In nested GroupBys, the innermost aggregation is distributed, but all outer aggregations beyond that take place locally on the query broker.
+In nested GroupBys, the innermost aggregation is distributed, but all outer aggregations beyond that take place locally on the query Broker.

 Semi-join queries containing WHERE clauses like `col IN (SELECT expr FROM ...)` are executed with a special process.
-The broker will first translate the subquery into a GroupBy to find distinct values of `expr`.
+The Broker will first translate the subquery into a GroupBy to find distinct values of `expr`.
 Then, the broker will rewrite the subquery to a literal filter, like `col IN (val1, val2, ...)` and run the outer query.
 The configuration parameter druid.sql.planner.maxSemiJoinRowsInMemory controls the maximum number of values that will be materialized for this kind of plan.